arabnewscms/it/README.md

 `Well, after the download is finished, you will see these instructions, please follow them carefully`

-to Install (wkhtmltopdf) please visit this link urgently (https://github.com/barryvdh/laravel-snappy) to explort PDF Files with YajraDatatable
+to Install (wkhtmltopdf) please visit this link urgently (https://github.com/barryvdh/laravel-snappy) to export PDF Files with YajraDatatable

 To Install (wkhtmltopdf) with brew on macosx brew install wkhtmltopdf